-With so much talk about essential oils, and so many people struggling with dry eye disease, we’re not surprised that this topic has come up.
+With so much talk about essential oils, and so many people struggling with dry, irritated eyes that we’re not surprised that this topic has come up.
 First of all, essential oils are powerfully concentrated substances that can have immense benefits for every area of your life.
 They are effective and simple to use (with a few guidelines), and they can make a big difference in your life when used correctly.
-However, even though we’re going to discuss the benefits of essential oils for dry eye disease, this does not mean that they go in or around your eyes, unless they are in a special formulation meant to be used near the eyes (although you’ll never find them in eye drops).
+However, even though we’re going to discuss the benefits of essential oils for the eyes, this does not mean that they go in or around your eyes, unless they are in a special formulation meant to be used near the eyes (although you’ll never find them in eye drops).

-Dry eye disease is something that over 30 million Americans suffer from, and this statistic is only increasing.
-Inflammation plays a big role in this disease, whether you’re suffering from aqueous deficient dry eyes or evaporative dry eyes.
+Dry, irritated eyes are something that over 30 million Americans suffer from, and this statistic is only increasing.
+Inflammation plays a big role in this disease, whether you’re suffering from aqueous deficiency or an increase in evaporation of your tear film.
 Truthfully, many of you out there are suffering from both.

-For those with aqueous deficient dry eyes, this simply means that your eyes are not producing a sufficient amount of tears for you.
-This may be due to aging, eye surgery, an issue with your lacrimal gland (which produces the watery portion of the tears), or due to some medications such as antihistamines, Accutane, hormone replacement, and many others.
+For those with aqueous deficiency, this simply means that your eyes are not producing a sufficient amount of tears for you.
+This may be due to aging, eye surgery, an issue with your lacrimal gland (which produces the watery portion of the tears), or due to medications such as antihistamines, Accutane, hormone replacement, and many others.

-Evaporative dry eye disease occurs when the meibomian glands are not producing oil of the correct quality for your tears, and therefore the tears you do have evaporate too quickly.
-Some culprits include meibomian gland dysfunction (MGD), blepharitis, ocular rosacea, demodex eyelash mites, and medications such as Accutane (which causes the glands to atrophy).
+An increase in evaporation of the tears occurs when the meibomian glands are not producing oil of the correct quality for your tears, and therefore the tears you do have evaporate too quickly.
+Some culprits include meibomian gland issues, eyelid inflammation, ocular rosacea, demodex eyelash mites, and medications such as Accutane (which causes the glands to atrophy).
 These can all disrupt the quality of your tears.